Jeremiah-Byrd/Analysis-CapitalismInTheModernWorld/README.md

-# How Does Capitalism Operate In The Modern World Analysis
+# How Does Capitalism Operate In The Modern World